brunetto/cv/index.md

 **Software Engineer and Architect @ Pixartprinting** `Sep 2015 -  Oct 2021`

 From PHP to Go.
 From on-premise to cloud.
-Building production and logistics lines and trust among peers
+Building production and logistics lines and trust among peers.

 **PhD Astronomy and Astrophysics @ UniPD,<br/>Research fellow @ INAF-OAPd** `2012 - 2015`

-Evolution and dynamics in dense environments of gravitational waves sources candidates
+Evolution and dynamics in dense environments of candidate sources of gravitational waves.

 ## Edu